Canon 1Ds vs Sony A5000

 |15.||Sony RX100 IV||-||stereo||mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the 1Ds has a hotshoe, while the A5000 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Canon 1Ds (unlike the A5000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1Ds or the Sony A5000 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.